 Automatically invoke an AWS Lambda function to update DNS entries when an event notifies you that Amazon EC2 instance enters the running state.

-Direct specific API records from CloudTrail to an Amazon Kinesis stream for detailed analysis of potential security or availability risks.
+Direct specific API records from AWS CloudTrail to an Amazon Kinesis data stream for detailed analysis of potential security or availability risks.

 Periodically invoke a built-in target to create a snapshot of an Amazon EBS volume.